Daemon (computing)

-In a Unix environment, the parent process of a daemon is often, but not always, the init process.
-A daemon is usually created either by a process forking a child process and then immediately exiting, thus causing init to adopt the child process, or by the init process directly launching the daemon.
-In addition, a daemon launched by forking and exiting typically must perform other operations, such as dissociating the process from any controlling terminal (tty).
-Such procedures are often implemented in various convenience routines such as daemon(3) in Unix.
+Even though the concept can apply to many computing systems, the term daemon is used almost exclusively in the context of Unix-based systems.
+In other contexts, different terms are used for the same concept.

 Systems often start daemons at boot time that will respond to network requests, hardware activity, or other programs by performing some task.
 Daemons such as cron may also perform defined tasks at scheduled times.

 Terminology

+In the context of computing, the word is generally pronounced either as /ˈdiːmən/ DEE-mən or /ˈdeɪmən/ DAY-mən.

 The term was coined by the programmers at MIT's Project MAC.
-According to Fernando J. Corbató, who worked on Project MAC in 1963, his team was the first to use the term daemon, inspired by Maxwell's demon, an imaginary agent in physics and thermodynamics that helped to sort molecules, stating, "We fancifully began to use the word daemon to describe background processes that worked tirelessly to perform system chores".
+According to Fernando J. Corbató, who worked on Project MAC around 1963, his team was the first to use the term daemon, inspired by Maxwell's demon, an imaginary agent in physics and thermodynamics that helped to sort molecules, stating, "We fancifully began to use the word daemon to describe background processes that worked tirelessly to perform system chores".
 Unix systems inherited this terminology.
 Maxwell's demon is consistent with Greek mythology's interpretation of a daemon as a supernatural being working in the background.

 In the general sense, daemon is an older form of the word "demon", from the Greek δαίμων.
 In the Unix System Administration Handbook Evi Nemeth states the following about daemons:

-A further characterization of the mythological symbolism is that a daemon is something that is not visible yet is always present and working its will.
-In the Theages, attributed to Plato, Socrates describes his own personal daemon to be something like the modern concept of a moral conscience: "The favour of the gods has given me a marvelous gift, which has never left me since my childhood.
-It is a voice that, when it makes itself heard, deters me from what I am about to do and never urges me on".